 This is why many people choose to illegally ride e-scooters on the sidewalk, even though it is actually where most of the accidents occur.
 For bikes, however, the city has acknowledged that sometimes the sidewalk is the safest place to ride on a busy street, and it is legal to do so, as long as bike riders do not endanger pedestrians.

-A handful of cities like Santa Monica, West Hollywood, and Long Beach have better infrastructure for bike and scooter riders.
+Cities, such as Long Beach, West Hollywood, and Santa Monica have a more stable infrastructure for bike and scooter riders.
 However, the lack of infrastructure across the LA region is still a big challenge, with there being major gaps in the bike route network and a few protected lanes.

 Because of COVID and the decrease in car traffic around the city, LA began showing signs of it slowly becoming more bike-friendly.
-According to Crosstown, a non-profit news organization, September of 2020 had the fewest bicycle-vehicle collisions since the city began releasing data in 2012.
-Per data from the Los Angeles Police Department, there were 18 bike-vehicle collisions recorded in the city that month, down from 185 during the same period in 2019 — making it the lowest number ever recorded.
+According to Crosstown, a non-profit news organization, September of 2020 had the least amount of bicycle-vehicle accidents since 2012.
+Per data from the Los Angeles Police Department, 18 bike-vehicle accidents occurred in September, which dropped from 185 during the same period the year before.

-Through November of 2020, the total number of bike collisions had fallen by 70 percent to 496.
-That’s down from 1,655 during the same period in 2019.
+Through November of 2020, the total number of bike accidents had decreased by 70 percent to 496.
+That’s less than 1,655 during the same period back in 2019.
 This is a pivotal time for Los Angeles to reexamine how it could turn itself into a more bike-friendly city — and it has already taken some small, but significant steps in that direction.

-Some examples of progress include the city’s May 2020 “slow streets” initiative, which tries to create more space for cyclists and pedestrians by limiting many streets to local traffic.
+Some examples of progress include the city’s May 2020 “slow streets” initiative.
+This helps create additional space for bicyclists and pedestrians by limiting several streets to local traffic.
 Also, the city is currently considering a new street safety project that would set up bike lanes and other traffic-calming measures on the very busy Adams Boulevard, which is part of the high-injury network.

-According to Bicycle Retailer, e-bike sales in 2020 were up 84 percent in March, 92 percent in April, and 137 percent in May.
+In an article conducted by the Bicycle Retailer, it states that e-bike sales in 2020 increased by 84 percent in March, 92 percent in April, and 137 percent in May.
 Because of this popularity, for the first half of 2021, it can be expected to experience longer wait times to purchase an e-bike.
 And yes, COVID is to blame.